heyday/heystack-ecommerce-core/docs/en/currency.md

 Command to regenerate the container: `heystack/bin/heystack generate-container`

-The Currency class used for the Currency objects as populated this way is at `Heystack\Subsystem\Ecommerce\Currency\Currency`
+The Currency class used for the Currency objects as populated this way is at `Heystack\Ecommerce\Currency\Currency`

 ## Input/Output Processor